bids-standard/bids-matlab/CONTRIBUTING.md

 # Contributing

-**Welcome to the BIDS-MATLAB repository!**

-_We're so excited you're here and want to contribute._

-**Welcome to the BIDS Specification repository!**
+**Welcome to the bids-matlab repository!**

-_We're so excited you're here and want to contribute._
+We're so excited you're here and want to contribute.

 We hope that these guidelines are designed to make it as easy as possible to get involved.
 If you have any questions that aren't discussed below, please let us know